-Why significant How our audit addressed the key audit matter The Group develops medical software related to radiology Our audit procedures included the following: Assessed key cost inputs, including directly systems.
-Costs directly attributable to the development of attributable labour and overhead costs, used in the this software (development costs) are capitalised and Group's capitalisation model which determines the presented as intangible assets on the consolidated amount of capitalised development costs.
-Selected a sample of capitalised development costs by statement of financial position. project and assessing whether the nature of projects The carrying value of intangible assets as at 30 June 2024 and costs incurred were supported by underlying was \$20.1 million. evidence such as payroll records, employment contracts, Capitalisation of development costs was considered a key time allocations approved by the development team audit matter given the judgement required in accounting for leads and supplier invoices.
-Interviewed a sample of employees with labour costs internal capitalised development costs, the value of capitalised to understand whether these employees capitalised development costs stere required in accounting for were directly involved in developing software and not internal capitalised development costs incurred to be maintenance, administration or other activities that capitalised. are not eligible for capitalisation.
-Tested a sample of projects on the feasibility and In addition, determining whether there is any indication of benefits expected from each based on the current impairment of the carrying value of assets requires status, forecast performance and related assumptions.
-Assessed the useful life and amortisation rate judgement in making assumptions which are affected by allocated to capitalised development costs.
-Assessed the consistency of the capitalisation future market or economic developments. methodology applied by the Group in comparison to Note 13 of the financial report contains disclosure relating prior reporting periods.
-Assessed the adequacy of the disclosures included in to capitalised development costs.
-Note 13.
+How our audit addressed the key audit matter

+- Selected a sample of capitalised development costs by project and assessing whether the nature of projects and costs incurred were supported by underlying evidence such as payroll records, employment contracts, time allocations approved by the development team leads and supplier invoices. - Interviewed a sample of employees with labour costs capitalised to understand whether these employees were directly involved in developing software and not maintenance, administration or other activities that are not eligible for capitalisation. - Tested a sample of projects on the feasibility and benefits expected from each based on the current status, forecast performance and related assumptions. - Assessed the useful life and amortisation rate allocated to capitalised development costs. - Assessed the consistency of the capitalisation methodology applied by the Group in comparison to prior reporting periods. - Assessed the adequacy of the disclosures included in Note 13.